 However, Glier would never forget the hospitality he received at the farm in Sithney that day.
 He was sent to a POW camp in Northern England and then was sent to Canada where he remained for the rest of the war.
 He was repatriated to Germany after the war, and settled in Munich.
 Looking back on this event, Glier considered himself very fortunate to have crash-landed in Cornwall, and when he was interviewed at his home in Munich thirty years after the event, he spoke fondly about his strange arrival in the county.

 The story of how the aircraft became part of the Flora Day Clock seems to be the stuff of local lore and legend, but the true story is much more down to earth.
-The then owner of the Alpha Hotel in Helston, Harold Kneebone, managed to acquire a small wheel from the Heinkel aircraft, before it was gathered up by the military and taken away for scrap.
-Mr. Kneebone, who was an amateur clockmaker, used this wheel in the construction of the clockwork apparatus for the Flora Day Clock, a special artwork clock he made in tribute to Flora Day.
-The clock is now held at the Museum of Cornish Life.
+The then owner of the Regent Hotel in Helston, Harold Kneebone, managed to acquire a small wheel from the Heinkel aircraft, before it was gathered up by the military and taken away for scrap.
+Mr. Kneebone, who was an amateur clockmaker, used this wheel in the construction of the clockwork apparatus for the Flora Day Clock.
+The clock sat in the foyer of the hotel until donated to the museum in 1979.

 You can see the Flora Day Clock at the museum when we reopen to the public on 17th May.
 We’d also love to know what you think about our Cornish Second World War stories so would be really grateful if you could take a couple of minutes to complete this short survey.
 Until then, on behalf of all of us at the museum, I wish you a very happy, joyful and peaceful Flora Day!